RiccardoImperiale/js-snack-primo-giorno/README.md

 > - Change the value of the variable to "Marco".
 > - Print the new value to the console.

+> ## Exercise 4
+> - Declare a variable called temperature and assign it the value 22.5
+> - Add 5 to it.
+> - Print the new value to the console.

+> ## Exercise 5: Numbers
+> - What's the difference between the number 3.14 and 100?
+Are they different?
+Why?
+What's their data type?

+> ## Exercise 6: Console
+> - What's the difference between console.log() and console.info()?
+Why?
+Are there other ways to use the console?

 NOTE: in each exercise, write a comment with the data type of each variable.